Parramatta Leagues survives director spill

 President Greg Monaghan addressed members in October, relaying how the club is experiencing record membership growth and strong financial performance, with a pending masterplan for further redevelopment.

-While lauding the importance of the process to allow members’ voices to be heard, Monaghan urged them to not generate another period of instability.
+As he lauded the importance of the process to allow members’ voices to be heard, Monaghan urged them to not trigger another period of instability.

 “While the Club has been limited in what we can say about this situation up until this point, as President of the PLC and a lifelong Eels supporter I share many Members and supporters’ disappointment that we are going through this process.”